hpcaitech/ColossalAI-Documentation/docusaurus/README.md

 After releasing, the translation files are auto-generated.
 What you have to do is translate and update them.

 If you want to know more about i18n, please go to [Docusaurus documentation](https://docusaurus.io/docs/i18n/introduction) and [Docusaurus CLI](https://docusaurus.io/docs/cli#docusaurus-write-translations-sitedir) for more details.

-## Contributing

-Your contribution is always welcomed to make the documentation better.
-In order to add your documentations into the website, you need to follow the steps below:

-1. Prepare your documentation in Markdown format.
-2. Name your markdown file clearly and the title must in header 1 format.
-3. Put your markdown file into a sub-folder (e.g. `features`) under the `tutorials` directory.
-4. Add your markdown file in the `sidebar.js` so that it will appear on the left panel.
-   You can also choose to run the following command to build the sidebar file.

-    ```python
-    python build_sidebar.py
-    ```
-5. Create a pull request to the `main` branch.
-The GitHub Action will automatically deploy the documentation once the pull request is approved.